 Higher Education in Arkansas

-Even students who do not reside in Arkansas can still earn a quality education from Arkansas computer science schools by pursuing a degree online.
-Online programs are as rigorous as their on-campus counterparts, but they allow busy students scheduling flexibility and do not require relocation or a commute.
+Even students who do not reside in Arkansas can earn a quality education from online computer science programs in Arkansas.
+Online programs are as rigorous as their on-campus counterparts, but they allow schedule flexibility by not requiring on-campus class attendance.